 What is “The Black Crook?”

-In September 12, 1866, a New York theater by the name of Niblo’s Garden gave birth to the premiere of The Black Crook.
-This was an ambitious idea which was set on bringing European novelty acts to the United States.
+On September 12, 1866, a New York theater named Niblo’s Garden gave birth to the premiere of The Black Crook.

-This highly innovative, thespian, and even romantic songs in this musical are what make it famous.
-“You Naughty, Naughty Men”, a thrillingly dramatic song about the evils of bad men against women, is one of the iconic pieces of the musical.
+The highly innovative, thespian, and even romantic songs in this musical are what make it famous.
+“You Naughty, Naughty Men,” a thrillingly dramatic music about the evils of bad men against women, is one of the iconic pieces of the musical.

-It contributed to theatre in general by being the first for Broadway opening the door for new cultures, abstract ideas, and even minorities at the time of discrimination in multiple fronts to contribute to displays of art whether it be music or acting.
+It contributed to the theatre by being the first for Broadway to open the door for new cultures, abstract ideas, and even minorities at the time of discrimination on multiple fronts to contribute to art displays, whether it be music or acting.

 Though audiences and critics had mixed opinions on The Black Crook, particularly regarding the presentation of the dancing and costumes, the musical was highly successful, arguably due to the heated criticism and debate surrounding it.

 This work has modernized the meaning of a musical indeed.
 Still, many were perplexed, impressed, or perhaps even disgusted by its foreign European elements, seemingly short and revealing clothes, and its glorious effects added to the story.